Fractal and Spectral Dimensions as Determinants of Thermal Ablation Outcomes in Cancer Tissues: Results and discussion

 The translation of these anomalous transport dynamics into irreversible tissue damage is illustrated by the time-dependent expansion of the coagulation zone $r_c$ (Fig.~\ref{fig:r_coag_time}).
 A key observation from these logarithmic plots is that the constant-temperature control strategy—routine in clinical settings—produces an effective splitting of the coagulation radius as a function of $D_f$ and $d_s$.
 While the ablation front expands uniformly regardless of the tissue's fractal nature prior to the activation of the PI controller, the closed-loop power control introduces a deep dependence on the specific geometry and topology of the medium.
-The growth rate of this coagulation front is dictated by the fractional order $\alpha$, which accelerates the transition to the steady state typically observed under constant-temperature control~\cite{Jain1999} and depicted in Fig.~\ref{fig:r_coag_time}c.
-In addition, the stabilisation of the coagulation radius following the end of the heating phase is markedly slower as $\alpha$ decreases; the slow dissipation of residual heat illustrated in Fig.~\ref{fig:T_vs_t_r0}a leads to sustained thermal damage during the cooling phase.
+The growth rate of this coagulation front is dictated by the fractional order $\alpha$, both before and after the action of the PI controller.
+As $\alpha$ decreases, so does the growth rate of the ablation radius.
+In addition, the expansion of the coagulation radius following the end of the heating phase is markedly reduced as $\alpha$ decreases; the trapping effect illustrated in Fig.~\ref{fig:T_vs_t_r0}a at the application point leads to hindered thermal transport during the cooling phase.

 Mapping the aforementioned temporal dynamics into spatial outcomes, the radial temperature gradients and final ablation zones prove highly sensitive to the underlying tissue geometry and topology across the distinct $\alpha$-dependent regimes (Fig.~\ref{fig:heatmap_composite}).
 A reduction in the fractal dimension $D_f$ (and thus in structural complexity) leads to a greater thermal expansion, increasing the final size of the coagulation zone.
 Conversely, as the connectivity driven by the spectral dimension $d_s$ decreases, the thermal trapping effect is enhanced and the ablation radii shrink.
-These geometric and topological effects are independent of the fractional order $\alpha$, which globally reduces ($\alpha<1$) or increases ($\alpha>1$) the spatial extent of the ablative temperature front and its associated thermal damage.
-Notably, the size of the periablation zone—critical in thermal ablation—is proportionally greater (compared to the size of the coagulation zone) in sub-diffusive regimes.
+These geometric and topological effects are independent of the fractional order $\alpha$, which modulates the spatial extent of the ablative temperature front and its associated thermal damage, with lower values of $\alpha$ leading to a reduced spatial reach. \BLAU{However, a decreased sensitivity of $r_c$ to both geometry and topology becomes evident as $\alpha$ decreases.} Notably, the size of the periablation zone—critical in thermal ablation—is proportionally greater (compared to the size of the coagulation zone) \BLAU{as $\alpha$ approaches the standard limit ($\alpha = 1$).}